Hotel ChargebacksWhat’s the Fastest Way to Get a Refund for a Bad Booking?

 • Ensure that all phone numbers listed online are properly connected.

-• Make all social media and email links on your site are live and clickable.
+• Make sure all social media and email links on your site are live and clickable.

 You shouldn’t be worrying about fighting hotel chargebacks or keeping up with industry regulations.
 You should be focused on running your business.